-Kubernetes, often abbreviated as K8s, is an open source container orchestrator that automates the life-cycle of containerized applications on modern infrastructures.
-It’s like a data center operating system that manages applications running across a distributed system (just like the OS on your laptop that manages your apps).
+Kubernetes, often abbreviated as K8s, is an open source container orchestrator.
+It automates the lifecycle of containerized applications on modern infrastructures, functioning as a “datacenter operating system” that manages applications across a distributed system.

 Problem it addresses

-Infrastructure automation and declarative configuration management have been important concepts for a long time and have only become more pressing as cloud computing has gained popularity.
-As demand for compute resources increases and organizations feel pressured to provide more operational capabilities with fewer engineers, new technologies and working methods are required to meet that demand.
-Additionally, the rise of cloud computing was paired with containerization and organizations that were busy automating more traditional infrastructure needed a mechanism to automate the configuration and deployment of their containers.
+Infrastructure automation and declarative configuration management have been important concepts for a long time, but they have become more pressing as cloud computing has gained popularity.
+As demand for compute resources increases and organizations need to provide more operational capabilities with fewer engineers, new technologies and working methods are required to meet that demand.

 How it helps

 Kubernetes also self-heals.
-This means that it ensures the cluster’s actual state always matches the operator’s desired state.
+The cluster’s actual state will always match the operator’s desired state.
 If Kubernetes detects a deviation from what is described in the manifest files, a Kubernetes controller kicks in and fixes it.
-So while the infrastructure it uses may be continually changing Kubernetes itself is continually, and automatically adapting to changes and ensuring that it matches with the desired state.
+While the infrastructure Kubernetes uses may be continually changing, Kubernetes constantly and automatically adapts to changes and ensures that it matches with the desired state.

 Was this page helpful?